databricks/databricks-sdk-py/docs/workspace/index.rst

 Workspace APIs
 ==============

-These apis are available from WorkspaceClient
+These APIs are available from WorkspaceClient

 .. toctree::
   :maxdepth: 1